 - Breathable upper

 - closed-cell foam tongue keeps moisture and debris out

 - The insert could be better

 How to choose the best roofing boots?

-Choosing the best shoes or boots for roofing is quite challenging if you are not aware of what to look in them.
+Choosing the best shoes or boots for roofing is quite challenging if you are not aware of what to look for in them.
 Roofing is a challenging job, and you need the best roofing shoes for that.
-There are many dangers a roofer may face, and along with other safety gears, a boot and shoe are also vital for them.
-In this short but focused “how to,” I am going to share the factors that you need to look for when choosing a roofing shoe or boot.
+There are many dangers a roofer may face, and along with other safety gear, a boot and shoe are also vital for them.
+In this short but focused “how-to,” I am going to share the factors that you need to look for when choosing a roofing shoe or boot.

 First thing first, the outsole is the most important thing to check when buying a roofing boot.
-This is the part of the boot which will have contact with the roof’s block, brick, and stone.
-That is why it is mandatory to find a boot with the great outsole.
+This is the part of the boot that will have contact with the roof’s block, brick, and stone.
+That is why it is mandatory to find a boot with a great outsole.

-If you are working on a steep or sloped surface, then you definitely need a boot which can provide you with the necessary grip.
+If you are working on a steep or sloped surface, then you definitely need a boot that can provide you with the necessary grip.
 That’s why the manufacturers made boots specifically for roofing.

 When choosing a roofing boot, a lot of newbies focus on only protection.
-But, the grip should also be concentrated heavily as you will need a right amount of grip or you may slip.
-No matter the weather condition, I request you prefer a boot which is capable of offering the grip you need.
-Sure, the criteria of a roofing boot changes depending on the season and workstation, but you need to adapt appropriately to ensure safety for yourself.
+But, the grip should also be concentrated heavily as you will need the right amount of grip or you may slip.
+No matter the weather condition, I request you prefer a boot that is capable of offering the grip you need.
+Sure, the criteria of a roofing boot change depending on the season and workstation, but you need to adapt appropriately to ensure safety for yourself.